RParkerE/GetTimes/README.md

 - springorfall.ino shows an example of how to see wether or not you are in daylight savings or not

+- mylocation.ino shows an example of retrieving and printing your current location (used when connected to the internet)

 ##Contributors:
 RPBruiser